 Butter with temperature control

-Butter is made by churning or stirring cream.
+Butter is made by churning heavy cream.
 The aim is to separate the fat, so you end up with buttermilk and butter.
 The butter is then rinsed with water to remove the remaining buttermilk before salt is added.

 The composition of butter can vary according to the type of butter.
 In general butter consists of a minimum of 80% fat and has a maximum water content of 16%, the remaining butter consists of protein, lactose (milk sugar) and salt.

-Butter is versatile and can be used for many things – especially if you know the temperature at the base of your pans and pots.
+Butter is versatile and can be used for many things – especially if you know the temperature at the bottom of your pans and pots.

 58 °C is the perfect temperature to prepare butter and egg based sauces such as hollandaise and bearnaise.
 The butter melts easily, but the temperature is so low that you don’t risk scrambling the eggs.
 You can prepare the sauce nice and easy and it works every time.